JadeCong/JadeCong.github.io/contents/projects/example-project.md

 ---
-layout: page
+layout: project
-title: Example About
+title: Example Project
 description: >
-  This is an example that how to make a page-type about post.
+  This is an example that how to create a project post.
 hide_description:
 image:
   path: